Voices of Hope: Summer Youth Program

 I hope that your child can join us for a well rounded summer of theater, music, dance and many other skills along with just having fun while helping others.

-Now in its ninth year, the VOH Summer Youth Program (SYP) offers students in grades 5 – 12 a positive and creative space to grow and explore theatrical skills, while also learning the value of philanthropy.
+Now in its 1oth year, the VOH Summer Youth Program (SYP) offers students in grades 6– 12 a positive and creative space to grow and explore theatrical skills, while also learning the value of philanthropy.
 The professional teaching staff engage students in all aspects of theatrical performance, culminating in a live production and the pride of knowing the work they do makes a difference and contributes to our mission of a cancer-free world.

 “Nowhere else will students participate in a theatrical production that has this impact–working to create a cancer-free world!” says Greg Chastain, VOH founder and president.